 Advice to scale-up companies is often heavily focused on team and leadership skills.
 It could be reduced to "hire well, fire well, and hire great managers early".

-In fact, these are the 'must dos' listed in a Forbes article from 2015.
+In fact, these are the 'must dos' listed in this Forbes article.
 I'd say that was necessary but not sufficient.

 I can't see a scale-up company making a top 50 list of disruptive and game-changing businesses just because they hire well.
 It even ignores good points made by people interviewed for the same article, who talked instead or as well about scaling processes and using KPIs.